- Our Grant Programs

 If you own a home built before 1978, inevitably there are some traces of lead within the components of your home.
 This can be highly hazardous to the health of a home's inhabitants, especially if you are planning for any remodeling or refurnishing in your home.
 If your home indeed does have lead it is imperative to work lead-safe in order to protect your family's health.
-What is the most efficient way to test for lead?

 An XRF (x-ray fluorescence) analyzer can provide independent proof as to whether or not lead is present in a home.
 XRFs can pinpoint exact concentrations of lead in specific components in a house, while self-test kits purchased over the counter can only tell of the presence of lead and are costly as well as inefficient when testing an entire home.
 All XRF testing by SRC's Lead Hazard Control department is done in accordance with HUD, EPA and Minnesota Department of Health standards of practice.